 |The disease has spread through the lymph nodes and now is present in distant parts of the body from where it originated.|

 Surgery is no longer an option.
 Chemotherapy may kill some of the cancer, but will likely be used only as a palliative option at this point.

 Other Mesothelioma Staging Systems

 While the TNM system is the most frequently used staging system for pleural mesothelioma, two other systems have been developed.

 - Brigham Staging System: Developed at Brigham and Women’s Hospital by Dr. David Sugarbaker, this system differs in that in both Stages 3 and 4, the tumors are no longer operable.

 - Butchart Staging System: The first mesothelioma staging system developed, this version was developed before modern diagnostic methods were in use.
 It is no longer considered a viable staging systems, having been replaced by the Brigham and TNM systems.

 The stage of mesothelioma at diagnosis is one of the most important factors in determining prognosis of the patient.
 The earlier stages offer the best opportunity for improved life expectancy, while long-term survival often is not viable with later stages.

 For this reason, it is extremely important to get checked out if you begin to experience any mesothelioma symptoms and have a known history of asbestos exposure.
-While the substance is a known carcinogen, there are still many products that contain asbestos, and exposure should be limited as much as possible.
+While the substance is a known carcinogen, there are many products that still contain asbestos, and exposure should be limited as much as possible.
 The sooner you are diagnosed, the better opportunity you have to beat this terrible disease.